ntropy83/tinyGameEngine/README.md

 cmake .. && make -j${nproc}
 ```
 # Crosscompile
-(WIP) To crosscompile from Linux to Windows, create a folder crosscompile in the project root and copy the Vulkan SDK and Qt6 SDK.
+(WIP) To crosscompile from Linux to Windows, create a folder in the project root and copy the Vulkan SDK and Qt6 SDK.
 The respective paths can be set within the toolchain-mingw64.cmake.

 ![Vulkan Triangle](https://github.com/ntropy83/tinyGameEngine/blob/main/screenshot_triangle_qt.png?raw=true)